 Takht-e Soleyman is an Iranian archaeological site, located 45 km northeast of Takab County in West Azerbaijan province, northwest of Iran.
 It covers an area of about 124000 sq. m and the name is Persian equivalent for Solomon’s Throne.

-In different historical periods, Medians, Parthians, Sassanids, and Mongols had settled at this area.
+In different historical periods, Medians, Parthians, Sassanids, and Mongols had settled in this area.
 This historical-cultural complex includes traces of human settlement from the first millennium BC.
 According to some historians, it has been the birthplace of Zoroaster.
-UNESCO has approved this monumental complex as World Heritage Site in 2003.
+This site has been approved as an Iranian tangible cultural heritage by UNESCO in 2003.

 Exploring Takht-e Soleyman